Saint Paul's Church (Augusta, Georgia): Historical overview

 The original church building was of Gothic Revival architecture, but was severely damaged when it housed refugees during the French and Indian Wars.
 The second church was destroyed during the American Revolutionary War.
 A third church, commissioned by the Trustees of the Academy of Richmond County, was built by William Mead in 1786.
 The fourth church was designed by architect John Lund in the colonial architecture style.
 It burned to the ground during the Great Augusta Fire of March 1916, which also destroyed the homes of many Saint Paul's parishioners of the time.

 The Episcopal Diocese of Georgia was founded at Saint Paul's on February 24, 1823.
 During the Civil War, the First General Council of the Episcopal Church in the Confederate States was held at Saint Paul's from November 12–22, 1862, during which time the delegates adopted a Constitution and Canons for the Protestant Episcopal Church in the Confederate States and elected Stephen Elliott, Bishop of Georgia, as its Presiding Bishop.

-Rev. John E. Hines (1910–1997) carried the commitment to racial reconciliation and social justice he demonstrated as rector of Saint Paul's from 1937 to 1941 into his role as Bishop of Texas and then as Presiding Bishop of the Episcopal Church from 1965 to 1974.
+The Rev. John E. Hines (1910–1997) carried the commitment to racial reconciliation and social justice he demonstrated as rector of Saint Paul's from 1937 to 1941 into his role as Bishop of Texas and then as Presiding Bishop of the Episcopal Church from 1965 to 1974.

 In 1968, Saint Paul's Church was the site of another historic event, when the House of Bishops of the Episcopal Church met in joint session with the Bishops of the Anglican Church of Canada.
 It was the first time in the history of the Episcopal Church that the House of Bishops held a formal meeting in which the Bishops of another Anglican church took part.
 Convened by Presiding Bishop John E. Hines, who was returning to visit the parish he had served thirty years before, the meeting involved discussions of social problems faced by both the American and Canadian Church, as well as relations with the Roman Catholic and Orthodox Churches.